bhuvanyu09/FinSafe-Guard/README.md

    - Implements alarms to trigger EC2 auto-scaling.
    - Incorporates X-Ray to track cross-services communication.
    - Utilizes AWS Config to ensure security vulnerabilities are promptly addressed.

+## Enhanced Disaster Recovery Architecture with Integrated Features

+**1. Check Stack Status Before Creating**:
+The system now checks if each CloudFormation stack (VPC, RDS, Auto Scaling, Route53) already exists before creation.
+This ensures that you don’t accidentally attempt to recreate existing stacks, preventing potential errors or conflicts.

+**2. Logging Stack Events**:
+During stack creation or deletion, the architecture logs CloudFormation events in real-time.
+This provides detailed insights into each step of the process, ensuring greater transparency and allowing teams to monitor the status of resources being created or terminated.

+**3. Handle Rollback Detection**:
+The system detects if a rollback occurred during stack creation, automatically capturing detailed logs and reasons for the rollback.
+This allows for easier troubleshooting of deployment issues and ensures that any failures are immediately recognized and handled.

+**4. Parameterize Template Paths and Key Values**:
+The CloudFormation templates (VPC, RDS, Auto Scaling, Route53) and their parameters (such as VPC CIDR blocks, RDS credentials, and EC2 instance sizes) are now fully parameterized.
+This makes the architecture more flexible, allowing administrators to customize the deployment by simply adjusting these parameters without modifying the underlying code.

 ## Infrastructure as Code
  The AWS CloudFormation templates provide a structured and automated approach to set up the necessary components.
 Let's explore the individual infrastructure files: